pawanraocse/aws-infra/copilot-index.md

 - Dynamic `AbstractRoutingDataSource` keyed by tenant ID
 - Lazy creation + bounded pool (max 5 connections per tenant) with eviction policy

+### Per-Tenant DB User & Credential Management (2025-11-16)
+- Platform-service now creates a unique DB user per tenant (convention: tenant_<id>_user) with a random password.
+- Password is encrypted using AES and stored in the `tenant` table (`db_user_password_enc`).
+- Internal API `/internal/tenants/{tenantId}/db-info` returns JDBC URL, username, and encrypted password (backend-service decrypts using shared utility).
+- Integration tests verify:
+  - User is created in PostgreSQL (`pg_roles`)
+  - User can connect to the tenant DB
+  - User has correct permissions (can SELECT, cannot CREATE TABLE)
+- Caching of tenant DB info in backend-service for performance (Caffeine, 5 min TTL).

 ---

 <a id="configuration-management"></a>